tuskyapp/Tusky/doc/ViewModelInterface.md

-`PagingData`, `UiState`, and `StatusDisplayOptions` are stateful -- if the Fragment disconnects from the flow and then reconnects (e.g., because of a configuration change) the Fragment should receive the most recent state.
+`PagingData`, `UiState`, and `StatusDisplayOptions` are stateful -- if the Fragment disconnects from the flow and then reconnects (e.g., because of a configuration change) the Fragment should receive the most recent state of each of these.
-So is `StatusDisplayOptions` for the same reason.

 `UiSuccess` and `UiError` are not stateful.
-The success and error messages are transient; if one has been shown, and there is a subsequent configuration change, the user should not see the success or error message again.
+The success and error messages are transient; if one has been shown, and there is a subsequent configuration change the user should not see the success or error message again.

 ### Updated sequence diagram